 The perfectly balanced color combination results in the popular sunkissed look that makes hair look naturally radiant.
 The graduated lightening of sectioned

-Strands of hair also helps to achieve a more dimensioned color infusion and to give the body of the hair more depth while enhancing its volume.
+Strands of hair also help to achieve a more dimensioned color infusion and to give the body of the hair more depth while enhancing its volume.

 Balayage is a lot easier to execute on blonde hairstyles since adding darker roots is an easier task than streaking blonde color through the hair.
 As such, the dyeing technique is not every hairstylist’s cup of tea.